juanjoss/off/README.md

 _Why create a weird word for an hipothetical IoT device which monitors the products we ask it to?...
 Because if someone implements this system in real life I don't need to go ever again to the supermarket._

+_Doesn't something like this already exist?...
+No. I'm talking about a system which should handle supermarket shopping in the same time or less it would took you.
+Probably logistically imposible today, but who knows..._

 ## What's inside?

 The files in the repo just provide the configuration to develop and run in docker compose all the components.
 You need to clone the repositories of all the services: